cloudevents/spec/cloudevents/primer.md

 a key objective of the specification.
 Therefore, there are places in the specification where restrictions are recommended.
-For example, in the [Size Limits](./spec.md#size-limits) section it hints that event sizes should not exceed 64KB.
+For example, in the [Size Limits](./spec.md#size-limits) section it hints that event sizes should not exceed 64 KiB.
 It is important to note that constraints such as these, where they are not mandated via a "MUST", are recommendations to increase the likelihood of interoperability between multiple implementations and deployments.
 Specific uses of the specification are free to ignore these